GTFOBins/GTFOBins.github.io/_gtfobins/tcpdump.md

 ---
 description: These require some traffic to be actually captured.
-Also note that the subprocess is killed when `tcpdump` terminates.
+Also note that the subprocess is immediately sent to the background.
 functions:
   execute-non-interactive:
     - code: |